JoshHipkin/2800-202310-BBY13/README.md

 5. run using 'node index.js' OR 'nodemon index.js'.

 # Conrad_LoginSecurityRecovery
+(May 16, 2023)
+Improvements made to creating and logging into a user.
+Changed redirects on pages.
+Implemented invalid credential prompts if user types in existing email.
+Changed header and footer depending on user login.
+Redirect page to login if user tries to access user session validation pages.

+- Added validation if user is logged in or not to restrict pages, ex.
+Profile
+- Changed header and footer for pages before accessing home
+- Changed redirect of logo button if user is already at homepage
+- Implemented continue without logging in button on landing page
+- Change user id into username in profile
+- Fixing session validation functions and valid session functions
+- Change header if user is logged in or not when on homepage
+- Prevent additional users to be created if email is already in database
+- Improve prompts to show user if they used incorrect login details, account already exists, and password restrictions

+# Conrad_LoginSecurityRecovery
 Conrad_SecurityQuestionFix
 (May 12, 2023)
 Fixed Problem bug of text running off text field in verify.ejs.
 Changed to textarea with better wrap properties.